MyNameIsTrez/pixel-sorter/README.md

 	<img src="media/palette_output.png" alt="This output palette is pretty much optimally sorted by color.">
 </p>

-Here's the `before` palette pasted 4 times and sorted into the shape of a heart:
+Here's the `before` palette pasted 4 times into the shape of a heart, and then sorted:

 https://github.com/MyNameIsTrez/pixel-sorter/assets/32989873/3a71be22-17b2-4e5f-8d89-183eb4c8907f